alphagov/govuk-design-system/src/components/back-link/index.md

 Make sure all users can see the back link – the background colour must have a contrast ratio of at least 4.5:1 with white to meet [WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

 {{ example({ group: "components", item: "back-link", example: "inverse", html: true, nunjucks: true, open: false }) }}

-## Accessibility

-If a user decides to go back to a previous page, make sure information they have already entered is pre-populated.

-Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
-This is to comply with [WCAG 2.2 success criterion 3.3.7 Redundant entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

-Make sure no other interactive elements are too close to the Back link component.
-This is to make sure users can easily interact with it.
-This relates to [WCAG 2.2 success criterion 2.5.8 Target size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).